-- One and one-half times straight-time rate for all hours over 8 in a workday. - Two times straight-time rate for all hours over 12 in a workday. - One and one-half times straight-time rate for all hours over 40 in a workweek. - Two times straight-time rate for all hours over 8 on the 7th consecutive workday.
+- One and one-half times straight-time rate for: - o all hours over 8 in a workday; - o the first 8 hours worked on the 7th consecutive workday; - o all hours over 40 in a workweek (our work week is Saturday through Friday). - Two times straight-time rate for: - o all hours over 12 in a single workday; - all hours over 8 on the 7th consecutive workday.